jjcoronal/portf0lio/index.md

 ### [MEXICO CITY: Twelve archeologies of housing at a crossroads](page7.md)

 The research focuses on analyzing and understanding collective housing models and how shared spaces within these models can serve as tools for social change.
-It questions the traditional model of private property and the nuclear family, arguing that these structures perpetuate inequalities and limit the possibilities for socialization and the collectivization of domestic and reproductive labor.

 > [<img src="assets/img/tabilbao/Screenshot 2025-02-01 at 13.45.22.png" alt="Alt Text" width="300" height="200">](page7.md)